rushmila/codon-embedding-translation-efficiency/README.md

 In this project, we benchmark two codon-level embedding approaches:

-- **Codon2Vec** — a Word2Vec-style embedding that captures local codon co-occurrence
+- **CodonVE** — a Word2Vec-style embedding that captures local codon co-occurrence inspired by the work of Codon2Vec
 - **CodonFM** — a transformer-based foundation model trained on large-scale coding sequence corpora

 Both methods are evaluated using a controlled synonymous-variant dataset to assess how well their embeddings predict translation efficiency.